 Devotees generally start queuing up right from dawn to catch a glimpse and seek blessings from the life-size statue of Sai Baba.
 Thursdays is especially crowded, and is marked by a special puja and darshan of Baba’s statue.

-The temple opens at 4.15 am daily with morning prayers and closes at 10.30 PM in the night with night prayers.
+The temple opens at 4.15 am daily with morning prayers and closes at 10.30 pm in the night with night prayers.
 It has an assembly hall with a capacity for about 600 devotees.
 The first floor of the temple has pictures depicting the life of the great saint and is open for observation.
-The streets of the holy town are full of shops which sell Sai Baba record of his life.
+The streets of the holy town are full of shops which sell records of Sai Baba's life.
 Below are the timings of the pujas held daily in the temple.

-Visitors can plan their trip along the three main festivals celebrated in Shirdi – Guru Purnima, Dusshera and Ram Navami.
-During there festivals, uncountable devotees flock here and the whole atmosphere comes to life with vibrant bhajans and rath yatra that can be participated in.
+Visitors can plan their trip along the three main festivals celebrated in Shirdi – Guru Purnima, Dussehra and Ram Navami.
+During these festivals, uncountable devotees flock here and the whole atmosphere comes to life with vibrant bhajans and Rath Yatra that can be participated in.
 These are also the only days when the Samadhi Mandir of Shirdi is kept open for the entire night.

 The holy abode of Sai Baba is easily accessible by road, rail and air.
 The town is well developed and is connected by bus routes to Nasik, Pune and Mumbai.
 An airport is also being built in the vicinity, and this will only add to the comfort of travelling for the millions of devotees who fill in from all parts of the world.